sajib-mandal/30-Days-HTML-CSS-Learning-Path/README.md

 ### ID Selector:
 - An ID selector is used to uniquely identify an element on a web page.
 It should be unique within the entire HTML document.
 You can assign an ID to any HTML element using the id attribute.
 ID selectors are denoted by the hash symbol (#) followed by the ID value.
 - Unique: IDs must be unique within the HTML document.

-### Class Selector:
-- A class selector is used to select multiple elements that share the same class attribute.
-You can assign a class to any HTML element using the class attribute.
-Class selectors are denoted by a dot (.) followed by the class name.
 - High specificity: ID selectors have higher specificity than class selectors, which means they override styles applied by class selectors.
 - Used for individual elements: IDs are often used to style or manipulate a specific element on a page.